Harris Plant Siren Testing

 NOTE: Beyond the schedule below, individual sirens are tested periodically throughout the year.

-Full-volume siren tests are scheduled to occur on Wednesday mornings to minimize inconvenience for plant neighbors.
+Scheduled full-volume siren tests occur on Wednesday mornings to minimize inconvenience for plant neighbors.
 The tests, which last up to three minutes, are conducted to make sure each siren works properly.

 Tone Alert Weather Radios